Xinglab/TEQUILA-seq/README.md

     -o /path/to/output/file                             path to output tsv file summarizing all transcript isoforms prioritized as being tumor subtype-associated
 ```
 In which, the `Isoform_proportion_matrix` is the matrix where the column represents each input sample and the row represents ths proportion of each transcript isoform.
-The proportion of a transcript isoform was calculated by dividing the counts per million (CPM) value of that transcript isoform by the CPM value of the corresponding gene (i.e., sum of CPM values over all transcript isoforms discovered for the gene).
+The proportion of a transcript isoform was calculated by dividing the CPM value of that transcript isoform by the CPM value of the corresponding gene (i.e., sum of CPM values over all transcript isoforms discovered for the gene).
 Please refer to [samples_N2_R0_abundance_proportion_target_genes.txt](./scripts/Example_res/samples_N2_R0_abundance_proportion_target_genes.txt) as an example.

 And the `sample-subtype_match_table` is a tab-delimited file containing the subtype information for each input cell line, please refer [BRCA_cell_lines.txt](./files/BRCA_cell_lines.txt) to as an example.